gabbon/dotfiles/README.md

 # dotfiles #
-Just some stuff I use when I set up camp on a server.
+Just some stuff I use when I set up camp on a machine.
 Contains git, vim and zsh configs.

 Also contains delimitMate, lint.vim, nerdtree, vim-commentary, vim-endwise, vim-javascript, vim-markdown, vim-pathogen, vim-puppet, vim-ragtag, vim-surround for Vim.